mflerackers/mflerackers.github.io/_math/2-angles.md

 $$sin(\alpha+\beta)=sin(\alpha)*cos(\beta)+cos(\alpha)*sin(\beta)$$

-These formula's might look familiar, as they should be featured in every mathematics book on geometry.
+These formula's might look familiar, as they should be featured in every mathematics book on trigonometry.
 They can be easily derived from the dot and cross products as shown above.

 We rotated the normalized vector pointing towards $$\beta$$ by $$\alpha$$ degrees.
 We would like to do that for any vector, not just normalized vectors, so that we can apply it to points.
 This step is easy, as we can multiply both sides by the length of the vector